isomerpages/govtech-dsa/pages/faq.md

 	</li>
 </ul>

-If you have any questions about the Digital Services Awards, contact us at support@digitalservicesawards.gov.sg
+If you have any questions about the Digital Services Awards, contact us at <a href="mailto:support@digitalservicesawards.gov.sg">support@digitalservicesawards.gov.sg</a>